thanpolas/toddmotto.github.io/_posts/2013-09-21-the-data-js-api-for-behavioural-binding-stop-using-selectors-in-your-javascript.md

 Module.public();
 {% endhighlight %}

 Why do I like this?
 For starters it creates a consistent namespace for all `data-js` modules, of course I can rename my `Module` to whatever I like though.
-It also promotes exposing only function you need which keep private functions safe, but most importantly, you don't have a single selector in the script at all - just the `data-js` prefix that we've established is well needed.
+It also promotes exposing only functions you need which keep private functions safe, but most importantly, you don't have a single selector in the script at all - just the `data-js` prefix that we've established is well needed.

 ### jQuery and selector vomit
 I'll call it selector vomit, because I've seen this so many times: